marcinsobala/fastapi-queue-app/README.md

 - display running containers
 - access db container to issue queries directly in SQL
 - run tests with `just test`.
-If integration tests fail, just wait half a minute before running them again, app needs time to acquire all connections
+If integration tests fail, just wait half a minute before running them again, app needs time to acquire all connections.
+Project needs to be `up` for tests to pass.
 Complete list of actions can be viewed after typing `just` in the terminal